SES-11

-SES-11 / EchoStar 105 is a geostationary communications satellite operated by SES S.A. and EchoStar and designed and manufactured by Airbus Defence and Space.
+SES-11 / EchoStar 105 is a geostationary communications satellite operated by SES and EchoStar and designed and manufactured by Airbus Defence and Space.
 It has a mass of 5200 kg and has a design life of at least 15 years.

-The spacecraft had been ready to beam television programming and video services across the Americas for SES S.A. and EchoStar.
+The spacecraft had been ready to beam television programming and video services across the Americas for SES and EchoStar.
 The Falcon 9 launch vehicle has placed the satellite into a high-altitude supersynchronous transfer orbit.